Updated Food Recall Warning - Consumption of certain apricot kernel products may cause cyanide poisoning

 This recall was triggered by CFIA test results.
 The CFIA is conducting a food safety investigation, which may lead to the recall of other products.
 If other high-risk products are recalled, the CFIA will notify the public through updated Food Recall Warnings.

-The CFIA is verifying that industry is removing the recalled products from the marketplace.
+The CFIA is verifying that industry is removing the recalled product from the marketplace.

 Illnesses

-There have been no reported illnesses associated with the consumption of these products.
+There have been no reported illnesses associated with the consumption of this product.

 SOURCE Canadian Food Inspection Agency (CFIA)